 We have had problems in this country with race relations for many years.
 The Civil Rights Act of 1964 was a landmark civil rights and federal labor law in the United States, which outlaws discrimination based on race, color, religion, sex or national origin.
 In recent years, untold news reports have documented the civil unrest in New York City, Los Angeles, Ferguson, Missouri; Baton Rouge, Louisiana; Atlanta, Georgia and numerous other cities across our country.
-This unrest is often associated with police brutality against young black men, explains Todd Shupe.
+This unrest is often associated with police brutality against young black men or other young men of color.

 What’s more, such instances have occurred repeatedly with seemingly no plan to curb them.
 If we turn to the Bible, however, it’s clear that such divisions were never intended by our creator.
-In this article, Todd Shupe explains the way we should treat each other as evidenced by scripture.
+The way we should treat each other as evidenced by scripture.

 St. Paul tells us in 1 Corinthians 12:12, “There is one body, but it has many parts.
 But all its many parts make up one body.”
 Acts 17:26 tells us, “From one man he made all the nations, that they should inhabit the whole earth.”
 In other translations, the wording is “from one blood.”

-We are all children of God and we all seek to enter His kingdom through the narrow gate, Todd Shupe says.
+We are all children of God and we all seek to enter His kingdom through the narrow gate.
 We are all commanded to love and respect one another.
 A Christian seeks to be a disciple and a disciple is known by their actions.
 “By this, everyone will know that you are my disciples, if you love one another.”
 Be blessed!

 About the Author: